By-Laws of the CDSA

 5.2.1 The fiscal year of the Society ends on March 31 of each year.

-5.3.1 The Board designates three (3) directors to have signing authority on the monies of the Association.
-Two (2) signatures are required on all cheques.
+5.3.1 The Board designates two (2) directors to have signing authority on the monies of the Association - The President and Treasurer.
+One (1) signature is required on all payments and these will be made by e transfer

 5.4 Keeping and Inspection of the books and Records of the Society